Below you will find answers to some of the frequently asked questions about the iSTEM@Stevens program.

 What if my idea starts to fail?
 Will I be removed from the program?

 Turning ideas into something viable is difficult.
-Having done this for a while, we’ve come to understand that there is no such thing as true failure -- you just fail enough number of times until you succeed.
-Your turn around time with each successive iteration of an idea will actually be much faster than the prior run.
+We've come to understand that there is no such thing as true failure — you just fail enough times until you succeed.
+Your turnaround time with each successive iteration will actually be much faster than the prior run.

 Must an invention be patentable?
 What if it is not?

-Inventions must embody an improvement to the state-of-the art, and not all inventions are technological.
-Improving the state-of-the art can sometimes be non-patentable (e.g., superior customer service or operations).
-Take Starbucks for example, a multi-billion dollar company with zero patents.
+Inventions must embody an improvement to the state-of-the-art, but not all inventions are technological.
+Improving the state-of-the-art can sometimes be non-patentable (e.g., superior customer service or operations).
+Take Starbucks for example, a multi-billion-dollar company with zero patents.

 What gets me removed from the program?

 We do not believe in giving up on you, and neither should you.
-We understand the need to take a break, and that life happens.
+We understand the need to take breaks, and that life happens.
 Barring genuine reasons, a long period (6+ months) of non-involvement in your endeavor can lead us to freeze funding for your project.
-We will even offer support to help cope with burnout, and you are free to resume your pursuits when you feel you are ready again.
+We offer support to help cope with burnout, and you are free to resume your pursuits when ready.

-This program fits seamlessly with the Stevens curriculum, and does not affect any other pursuit.
-Our prior participants have been a part of varsity, Co-op and/or accelerated masters program.
+This program fits seamlessly with the Stevens curriculum and does not affect any other pursuit.
+Our prior participants have been part of varsity teams, Co-op programs and/or accelerated master's programs.